Healthy Eating Tips for Black Friday Shopping

 Keep your eyes on the prize

 You’re battling crowds of like-minded shoppers for an HDTV, a gaming system, or a stand mixer.
 That’s what makes this day special.
 Food has little to do with it—no matter what your brain tries to tell you.
 “Because it’s an irregular routine, the temptation is to think this is a special day, and to make exceptions when it comes to food,” says Doughty.
-“But Black Friday isn’t a food day—and you shouldn’t be making excuses to get out of your better intentions.”
-So no, you don’t “deserve” a SmartPoints-heavy breakfast sandwich and hash browns (of course, if you’ve planned that meal into your day, then go for it!).
 Instead, you deserve to honor your commitment to eating healthy, satisfying foods today and every day.
 Now, go get that PlayStation!

 “The laws of your body won’t change because you want a good deal at Best Buy,” Doughty says.
 “You will get hungry.
 So you need to be proactive about bringing good food to factor into your healthy eating plan.”
 DeCostole estimates that between three and four hours after your last protein-carb meal, your stomach will start grumbling.
-When that happens, refuel with a 100-calorie pack of nuts and a piece of fruit or a low-fat string cheese and a granola bar with a single-digit sugar gram count.
-The carbs give you immediate energy, DeCostole says, and the protein sustains you till mealtime.
+When that happens, refuel with a pre-portioned pack of nuts and a piece of fruit, or a string cheese and a whole-grain snack bar.
+The carbs give you immediate energy, DeCostole says, and the protein sustains you 'til mealtime.

 It’s Cyber Monday.
 You’re focused intently on your computer—and ripe for distracted eating.
 These quick tips can help prevent a feeding frenzy.